ODIN-fire/odin-rs/odin_book/src/odin_actor/actor_communication.md

 Send methods are defined in `ActorHandle`, `MsgReceiver` and `Actor` (the latter one used to send messages to itself).

-Normal message send operations are unidirectional - should the sender expect a response that needs to retain request information it has to do this association explicitly (e.g. by copying relevant request info into the response message, or by keeping a list of pending requests in the sender).
+Normal message send operations are unidirectional - should the sender expect a response that needs to retain request information the responder has to do this association explicitly (e.g. by copying relevant request info into the response message, or by keeping a list of pending requests in the sender).

 ## Waiting for a Response - `Query<Q,A>`